Battle of Valverde: Aftermath

-Left in possession of the battlefield, the Confederates gained the Pyrrhic victory, but had suffered substantial casualties, reporting 36 killed, 150 wounded, and one missing out of 2,590 men.
+Left in possession of the battlefield, the Confederates gained a victory but had suffered substantial casualties, reporting 36 killed, 150 wounded, and one missing out of 2,590 men.
 Owing to the strength of the fort's walls, Sibley decided to abandon his attempt to capture the fort, thus ceding the battlefield back to Union control, and instead continued northwards towards Albuquerque and Santa Fe, where he hoped to capture much-needed supplies.
 However, he was severely hampered by the losses in horses and mules from the battle, which forced him to dismount the 4th Texas as infantry and to destroy some supplies and wagons.

-Canby reported that his forces had 3 officers and 65 men killed/3 officers and 157 men wounded/1 officer and 35 men missing for a total of 264.
+Canby reported that his forces had 3 officers and 65 men killed, 3 officers and 157 men wounded, 1 officer and 35 men missing for a total of 264.
 He also had additional missing and deserters, mostly deserters, thus suffering a 16 percent casualty rate, including deserters, of 432 of 2,800 men engaged.
 Considering himself to be outnumbered, he chose not to pursue Sibley, instead sending mounted detachments of New Mexico volunteers against the Confederates' rear for harassment and orders to Albuquerque and Santa Fe to destroy all supply depots and other means the invaders might support themselves.
 He would remain with the main body at Fort Craig to cut off the Confederates' supply line and to intercept reinforcements for Sibley, eventually planning to pin the main Confederate body between himself and Union reinforcements from Fort Union.

 Neither Sibley nor Canby received high marks for their generalship during the battle.
-Sibley was indisposed by alcohol and illness and spent most of the day riding in an ambulance.
-Col. Green was the de facto commander and it was his aggressive attack on Canby's center and left that won the battle.
+Sibley was drunk and ill and spent most of the day riding in an ambulance.
+Colonel Green was the de facto commander, and it was his aggressive attack on Canby's center and left that won the battle.
 Canby blamed the New Mexican volunteers, mostly Hispanics, for his loss—but his decision to reinforce his right while weakening his center and left was the real cause of the Union defeat.
 On Canby's right wing, Kit Carson's regiment of New Mexican volunteers saw only limited action but comported itself well.
 The volunteers were advancing and thought they were winning the battle.
 They were incredulous when Canby gave the order to retreat.

 The battle represented Canby's low point in his military career and Sibley's high point.
 The two men would go in opposite directions in terms of reputation after the battle.
 It was rumored following the battle that the two commanders of these battles, Canby and Sibley, who had been allies and trained together earlier, were actually brothers-in-law.
 However, research revealed little if any evidence that they were related by marriage.